-The importance of omega 3 fatty acids EPA and DHA in Krill Oil for us, is repeatedly being emphasized by nutrition experts, because a shortage may be a contributing cause of many diseases of civilisation.
+The importance of omega 3 fatty acids EPA and DHA in Krill Oil for us, is repeatedly being emphasised by nutrition experts, because a shortage may be a contributing cause of many civilisation diseases.

 Omega 3 fatty acids are essential for the development of the central nervous system, play an important role in blood clotting, ensure normal blood pressure and healthy cholesterol levels and play an important role in inflammatory processes.

 Omega 3 fatty acids, as contained in Krill Oil, ensure, that a normal state is established again.
-If the concentration in the body is to low, you often do not succeed in this, and this increases the risk of developing inflammation-related health problems.
+If the concentration in the body is to low, you often fail in this, and this increases the risk of developing inflammation-related health problems.

 Omega 3 fatty acids, as well as Omega 6 fatty acids, are not produced by the body itself and therefore must be supplied in the diet.
-Krill Oil, with it's ratio 15:1 omega 3 to omega 6 fatty acids, contains a very high proportion and is therefore able to compensate for this imbalance.
-Inflammations can be prevented and existing inflammations are more rapidly reduced.
+Krill Oil, with it is ratio 15:1 omega 3 to omega 6 fatty acids, contains a very high proportion and is therefore able to compensate for this imbalance.
+Inflammations can be prevented, and existing inflammations are more rapidly reduced.

 Recently, scientists have shown an increasing interest in the role, that inflammation plays on our health and diseases; today inflammation is of one of the most studied areas of medical research.

 Such studies have for example shown that heart attacks and strokes could possibly be associated with increased levels of C-reactive protein.